-No. You make just one payment, and that covers you for life.
+No. You make just one payment, and that covers your full instruction and lifetime of support.
 After your initial training, you are encouraged to return as often as you can, and get as much support as you need in order to remain a self-sufficient meditator.
 As you'll quickly see, the most essential component for success in meditation is learning properly the first time, and having access to the same teacher who taught you months and even years down the line whenever you have questions.

 Lifetime support is a necessary component for your success.
 Anyone who thinks they won't ever need ongoing support has unrealistic expectations of what it takes to succeed at meditation.
 In our experience of teaching thousands of people to meditate, just about everyone requires at least a minimal level of support and/or inspiration after their initial course ends.

 Having access to the teacher whenever you have questions about your practice is the time-tested path to mastery, and by far the most valuable aspect of this training (think of it like having a "Genius Bar" for meditation).
 Not having ongoing support with meditation can become extremely confusing and expensive—especially if you have to pay someone or subscribe to a paid service to get your questions answered by people other than your teacher, who aren't familiar with your meditation history.

-We make sure to do a very thorough job in the beginning, and provide lots of resources throughout your first few years of meditating, so we're not inundated with meditation questions down the line.
+We make sure we do a very thorough job in the beginning, and provide lots of resources throughout your first few years of meditating, so we're not inundated with meditation questions down the line.
 You may also repeat the training, which helps to refine your understanding of the technique and commitment to practicing it.

 + Are there scholarships or payment plans?